unquabain/godc/README.md

 This is an attempt to re-implement the classic Unix program `dc`, the "Desk Calculator."

 This was an exercise in becoming more familar with Go.
-It was reimplemented from scratch to the spec of the `dc(1)` man page, not translated from the original source.
+It was implemented from scratch to the spec of the `dc(1)` man page, not translated from the original source.

 ## Description